The Ethics of Diet: Main content

-The main body of the work consists of biographical and philosophical sketches of over 150 figures, divided into fifty chapters.
-It begins with ancient Greek authors such as Hesiod, Pythagoras, and Plato, who are portrayed as early advocates of bloodless living.
-Pythagoras receives particular emphasis as a seminal figure in anti-carnivorous ethics, with his doctrine of metempsychosis and rejection of animal sacrifice presented as foundational.
-Plato's ideal republic is noted for its preference for simple, plant-based food and critique of luxurious diets.
+The main body of the work consists of biographical and philosophical sketches of more than 150 figures, divided into fifty chapters.
+It begins with ancient Greek authors such as Hesiod, Pythagoras, and Plato.
+Williams discusses Pythagoras in relation to metempsychosis, abstinence from animal food, and opposition to animal sacrifice.
+He also discusses Plato's account of simple diet and luxury in the Republic.

-Williams notes the contributions of Roman authors like Ovid, Seneca, and Plutarch, the last of whom wrote two treatises specifically on abstinence from flesh.
-These classical writers are shown to have linked vegetarianism to moral purification, self-control, and resistance to cruelty.
-Christian figures such as Clement of Alexandria, Tertullian, Chrysostom, and early ascetics are cited for their opposition to meat-eating as part of a spiritual discipline, although Williams also critiques the historical Church for abandoning this ethic in later centuries.
+Williams includes Roman authors such as Ovid, Seneca, and Plutarch, and discusses their association of abstinence from flesh with moral discipline and opposition to cruelty.
+Christian figures including Clement of Alexandria, Tertullian, Chrysostom, and early ascetics are discussed in relation to abstinence and spiritual discipline.
+Williams also criticises later Christian institutions for moving away from this ethic.

-The Renaissance and Enlightenment chapters examine thinkers like Erasmus, Thomas More, Montaigne, and Rousseau.
-Williams gives special attention to Rousseau's assertion that pity is a natural human instinct, suppressed by the habits of flesh-eating.
-He includes numerous 17th- and 18th-century physicians and naturalists such as Gassendi, Cheyne, Ray, and Linnaeus, who used anatomical, physiological, and moral arguments to suggest that humans are not naturally carnivorous.
+The Renaissance and Enlightenment chapters discuss writers including Erasmus, Thomas More, Montaigne, and Rousseau.
+Williams gives attention to Rousseau's view of pity as a natural human instinct.
+He also includes 17th- and 18th-century physicians and naturalists, including Gassendi, George Cheyne, John Ray, and Linnaeus, who used anatomical, physiological, or moral arguments against flesh-eating.
+Additionally, he notes Voltaire's characterization of animals as capable of reason and feeling of emotion.

-A major focus of the book is the Romantic and early modern era, with figures like William Cowherd, Percy Bysshe Shelley, Joseph Ritson, and William Lambe portrayed as pioneers of modern vegetarianism.
-Shelley's writings, in particular, are quoted at length for their passionate denunciations of the violence and degradation inherent in meat consumption.
-Williams also includes contemporaries such as Gleizes, Michelet, Lamartine, and Schopenhauer, as well as reformers associated with the Vegetarian Society (founded in 1847), including William Metcalfe and Sylvester Graham.
+The book also discusses writers and reformers associated with modern vegetarianism, including William Cowherd, Percy Bysshe Shelley, Joseph Ritson, and William Lambe.
+Williams quotes Shelley at length on violence and meat-eating.
+He also includes writers such as Jean-Antoine Gleizes, Jules Michelet, Alphonse de Lamartine, and Arthur Schopenhauer, as well as figures associated with the Vegetarian Society, including William Metcalfe and Sylvester Graham.

-In addition to ethical and spiritual motives, Williams includes arguments based on hygiene, social economy, and compassion.
-He describes how the slaughterhouse, the use of animals for food, and the "barbarous custom" of flesh-eating have been denounced on grounds of health, waste, and moral coarseness.
-Wiliams maintains that true civilisation must reject the "reign of violence" over animals and replace it with a humane and rational mode of living.
+In addition to ethical and religious arguments, Williams includes arguments based on health, economy, and social reform.
+He presents the slaughterhouse and meat-eating as practices opposed to humane and rational conduct.

 Appendix

-The book concludes with an appendix of additional authors and authorities not included in the main chapters, including excerpts from Buddhist scriptures and from later Western writers such as Jeremy Bentham and Lord Byron.
-Throughout, Williams combines historical narrative, excerpted texts, and his own editorial commentary to argue that ethical vegetarianism is not a modern fad but a deeply rooted moral tradition.
+The book concludes with an appendix of additional writers and authorities not included in the main chapters, including excerpts from Buddhist texts and from Western writers such as Jeremy Bentham and Lord Byron.